Basal Oscines

 Climacterida Informal

-The Climacterida, Meliphagida, and Orthonychida don't appear to have been formally named.
-They tend to be lumped together under terms such as “basal Corvida”.
-Nonetheless, it's been clear to many that there are 4-5 distinct clades here.
-I find it convenient for them to have names, so I've been using the first 3 since 2007, and started regarding the last as a parvorder in Feb.
-2011.
+The parvorders Climacterida, Meliphagida, and Orthonychida don't appear to have been formally named.
+They tend to be lumped together with Menurida under terms such as “basal Corvida”.
+Nonetheless, there are 4 distinct basal clades here, and only Menurida has a name.
+I find it convenient for them all to have names, and have been using the above since 2007.

-Climacterida The Climacterida are the next branch.
-There are two families here: Australasian treecreepers (Climacteridae) and bowerbirds (Ptilonorhynchidae).
-These families are endemic to Australasia.
+Climacterida The Climacterida are the second branch.
+Their branch originated about 37.3 mya.
+Climacterida includes two families: Australasian treecreepers (Climacteridae) and bowerbirds (Ptilonorhynchidae).
+The split between them happened about 31.6 mya.
+Both families are endemic to Australasia.

 Climacteridae: Australasian Treecreepers de Selys-Longchamps, 1839